rogueops/Best-Chrome-AD-Blocker/README.md

-# Liteweight Chrom Cookie, Canvas, And ADs Blocker FREE
+# Liteweight Chrome Cookie, Canvas, And ADs Blocker FREE

 Block ADs and Trackers with this fast and lite extension/plugin!